daniel10012/progress-log/learned_concepts.md

 commit to different branche : git checkout -b your-new-branch   ,   git add  ,  git commit   (-b = branch) regular website : html   api : jason or xml response post : create content  put : change data

+keep secret tokens or passwords:
+1. create secrets.py or config.py   -> put in .gitignore  (to do globally **/secrets but better to do for each project) 2.venvs : export TEST="test" -> we have access to that key  (in bin/activate)